Shot: Famed Auckland leopard seal Owha injured, firearm suspected

 A leopard seal famed for making her home in Auckland's city harbour has reportedly been shot in the face.

-Niwa marine mammal biologist Dr Krista Hupman told Stuff that photos of Owha's injuries were taken and showed a clear puncture wound on the left side of her face.
+Photos of her injuries showed a clear puncture wound on the left side of her face.

+Dr Ingrid Visser, co-founder of LeopardSeals.org, said the wound was confirmed by three veterinarians as likely the result of a gunshot.

+"I was horrified to hear that this incredible animal was attacked in this way," Visser said.

+"I've spent hours with Owha and there is absolutely no excuse for someone to do this."

+Despite concerns about Owha's welfare they had decided not to intervene because of the risks involved for the seal during capture and sedation.
+They would continue to monitor her for any chance in her behaviour or body condition.

-Hupman said Owha was being monitored but was "doing okay".
+Niwa marine mammal biologist Dr Krista Hupman said Owha was being monitored but was doing okay.

-She was "resting and swimming as usual" but researchers would watch her closely for any change in condition.
+She was resting and swimming as usual, but researchers would watch her closely for any change in condition.

-She also urged anyone who had seen Owha in the past week to make contact so a "timeline" of her movements could be created.
+She also urged anyone who had seen Owha in the past week to make contact so a timeline of her movements could be created.

+They were working closely with the Department of Conservation and leading wildlife veterinarians to assess the next steps.

+"We ask everyone to give her the space that she needs while she deals with this injury."

 Owha returned to Auckland during Labour Weekend last year - keeping cautious crowds entertained as she spent Labour Day basking in the sun.